Alf Landon: Early life and education

-Landon was born in 1887 in West Middlesex, Pennsylvania, the son of Anne Mossman and John Manuel Landon.
+Alfred Mossman Landon was born on September 9, 1887, in West Middlesex, Pennsylvania, the son of Anne Mossman and John Manuel Landon.
 Landon grew up in Marietta, Ohio.
 He moved with his family to Kansas at age 17 and graduated from the University of Kansas in 1908.
 Landon first pursued a career in banking, but in 1912 he became an independent petroleum producer in Independence, Kansas.
 During World War I, he joined the Army and was selected for assignment as an officer.
 He was commissioned in the Chemical Corps and attained the rank of captain.
 He was preparing to depart for France when the Armistice ended the war, so he was discharged and returned to Kansas.

-By 1929, his career in the oil industry had made him a millionaire, and he was instrumental in the establishment of the Kansas-Oklahoma division of the United States Oil and Gas Association, then known as the Mid-Continent Oil and Gas Association, a petroleum lobbying organization.
+By 1929, Landon's career in the oil industry had made him a millionaire, and he was instrumental in the establishment of the Kansas-Oklahoma division of the United States Oil and Gas Association, then known as the Mid-Continent Oil and Gas Association, a petroleum lobbying organization.

-He was married to Margaret Fleming until her death in 1918.
+Landon was married to Margaret Fleming until her death in 1918.

 Career

 Landon supported Theodore Roosevelt's Progressive Party in 1912, and by 1922, was private secretary to the governor of Kansas.
 He later became known as the leader of the liberal Republicans in the state.
 He was elected chairman of the Republican state central committee in 1928 and directed the successful Republican presidential and gubernatorial campaigns in Kansas in that year.

 In 1930, however, incumbent Republican Kansas governor Clyde M. Reed failed to gain renomination, as he was defeated by challenger Frank Haucke, who would later go on to lose the general election to Harry H. Woodring.
 The election left the Kansas Republican Party damaged and divided.
 Landon decided to run in 1932 as a candidate who would reunite the Kansas GOP, and he won the nomination.

 Landon was elected Governor of Kansas in the general election, where he defeated both the incumbent Democrat Woodring and independent challenger John R. Brinkley in a closely contested race.
 He was re-elected governor in 1934, over Democrat Omar B. Ketchum (whose campaign was directed by Clyde Short); Gov. Frank Merriam of California and Landon were the only Republican governors in the nation to be re-elected that year.
 As governor, Landon gained a reputation for reducing taxes and balancing the budget.
 Landon is often described as a fiscal conservative who nevertheless believed that government must also address certain social issues.
 He supported parts of the New Deal and labor unions.
+Later in life, Landon would come out against Right-to-Work laws.
+Landon was opposed to segregation.
+When newly elected black party officials asked where their office space would be, Landon responded with "Right here with the rest of us."